crystal-code-tools/test-repository/README.md

 # test-repository
-Repository to practice Git and GitHub
+The only aim of this repository is for contributors to practice their Git and GitHub skills before getting into the real action.